MissVeronica/um-unique-membership-id/README.md

 # UM Unique Membership ID
 Extension to Ultimate Member for setting a prefixed Unique Membership ID per UM User Role.

-## UM Settings -> Appearance -> Registration Form
+## UM Settings -> Appearance -> Registration Form -> "Unique Membership ID"
-1. Unique Membership ID - Role ID:prefix or meta_key format - Enter the UM Role ID and the Unique Membership ID Prefix or meta_key format one setting per line.
+1. * Role ID:prefix or meta_key format - Enter the UM Role ID and the Unique Membership ID Prefix or meta_key format one setting per line.
-2. Unique Membership ID - Number of digits - Enter the number of digits in the Unique Membership ID.
+2. * Number of digits - Enter the number of digits in the Unique Membership ID.
 Default value is 5.
-3. Unique Membership ID - meta_key - Enter the meta_key name of the Unique Membership ID field.
+3. * meta_key - Enter the meta_key name of the Unique Membership ID field.
 Default name is 'um_unique_membership_id'
+4. * Prefix update at Role change - Tick to only update the prefix when the role is changed in prefix format.

 ### Prefix format
 <code>um_prospect : ABCD
 um_member : EFGH-
 um_member : AB#year#CD
+um_member : ABCD-:#year#
 um_senior : Qwerty- : random : 100000
 </code>